WHW-HAHA/AI-Projects/README.md

 This repository showcases a few completed Deep Learning projects in Udacity Deep Learning program.
 Each project focuses on a specific neural network.
-* Project 1: A typical Neural Network
+* Project 1: A typical Neural Network to predict the bike rental ridership
-* Project 2: A Convolutional Neural Network
+* Project 2: A Convolutional Neural Network to classify the dog breeds
-* Project 3: A Recurrent Neural Network
+* Project 3: A Recurrent Neural Network to create a fake TV scripts
-* Project 4: A Generative Adversarial Network
+* Project 4: A Generative Adversarial Network to create the fake hand writing numbers and fake faces
+* Project 5: A typical Neural Network to classify the film reviews by their sentiments

 All the Neural Networks were trained and verified with the data provided by Udacity.